 How do you watch all the Twilight movies in order?
-Based on Stephenie Meyer’s bestselling novels, few franchises have shaken the world as much as the supernatural romance movies – the Twilight Saga.
+Based on Stephenie Meyer’s bestselling novels, few franchises have shaken the world as much as the supernatural romance story, the Twilight Saga.

-Since releasing in 2008, Twilight has stayed in the public eye for over a decade, grossing an impressive $3.4 billion worldwide.
-But whether you are revisiting the Twilight Saga or are diving into it for the first time, it is easy to lose your way.
+Since releasing in 2008, Twilight has been in the public eye for over a decade, grossing an impressive $3.4 billion worldwide.
+But whether you are revisiting the vampire movies or are diving into it for the first time, it is easy to lose your way.
 With no numbered titles and five fantasy movies in total, you may wonder how best to enjoy Twilight in order.

 How do I watch the Twilight movies in order?

 - New Moon

 Before Robert Pattison was The Batman, the star stretched his acting wings as the heartthrob vampire Edward Cullen.
 Twilight, the movie that kicked it all off, was a cultural phenomenon that set every teen’s imagination alight.